MEt3R: Measuring Multi-View Consistency in Generated Images: Acknowledgements

 \begin{appendices} \maketitlesupplementary

 The supplementary materials are structured as follows.
 First, we provide detailed information about our multi-view latent diffusion model (MV-LDM) in Sec.~\ref{sec:mv_ldm_details}.
-Then, we provide details about the MEt3R metric in Sec.~\ref{sec:MEt3R_details}.
+Then, we compare MEt3R with the FWS variants in Sec.~\ref{sec:flow_warp}, followed by a discussion on MEt3R metric in Sec.~\ref{sec:MEt3R_details}.
 Finally, we present additional details on the multi-view generation baselines in Sec.~\ref{sec:baselines_details} and their corresponding runtime statistics in Sec.~\ref{sec:runtime}.
 Please also note our \textbf{supplementary video}, showcasing evaluations in motion.